websockets/ws/doc/ws.md

   - `clientTracking` {Boolean} Specifies whether or not to track clients.
   - `perMessageDeflate` {Boolean|Object} Enable/disable permessage-deflate.
   - `maxPayload` {Number} The maximum allowed message size in bytes.
+  - `skipUTF8Validation` {Boolean} Specifies whether or not to skip UTF-8 validation for text and close messages.
+Defaults to `false`.
+Set to `true` only if clients are trusted.
 - `callback` {Function}

 Create a new server instance.
 One and only one of `port`, `server` or `noServer`